- He/she helped me lose XX lbs

 If the whole gluttony and sloth or CICO/ELMM stuff is worthless, foisting WWGF on your phys ed teacher, as one 15 year old recently emailed Jimmy that they planned to do, is not the solution.
 The cause of turning the tide on grain consumption is not going to be helped by Wheat Belly, and if either remains true to form, neither Taubes nor Lustig's upcoming books on sugar will change much either -- although sugar is already rather demonized in the mainstream, a least if NY politicians are any indication.

 The worst part about junk science arguments is that they are often put forth to counter purported junk science to begin with.
 It's the whole two wrongs don't make a right thing.
-If the mainstream is wrong that A causes B, presenting junk science that C actually causes B neither (a) refutes that A could still be a factor, nor (b) lends much credibility to criticism of A. Most importantly, when someone discovers, as they eventually will, that C is just flat out wrong, it doesn't make the case for A, but it leaves the impression that *they* were right all along about A. At the very least, it brings your case against A into question because your credibility is shot.
-Many times folks have wondered if perhaps Taubes' convincing case against the lipid-heart hypothesis might also be as full of holes as TWICHOO.
+If the mainstream is wrong that A causes B, presenting junk science that C actually causes B neither (a) refutes that A could still be a factor, nor (b) lends much credibility to criticism of A. Most importantly, when someone discovers, as they eventually will, that C is just flat out wrong, while it doesn't directly make the case for A, it lends to the impression that *they* were right about A all along.
+At the very least, it brings your case against A into question because your credibility is shot.
+Case in point: after learning about the problems with his obesity hypothesis, many times folks have wondered if perhaps Taubes' convincing case against the lipid-heart hypothesis might also be as full of holes as TWICHOO.

 Pseudo-Science